tryton/trytond/doc/ref/models/models.rst

     Return the original instance of the record for the sharded id.

-.. classmethod:: UnionMixin.union_column(field, table, Model)
+.. classmethod:: UnionMixin.union_column(name, field, table, Model)

     Return the SQL column that corresponds to the field on the union model.